Electric heater controlled by the Commodore 64

 So, summing up:

-• is activated fan with the relay 1, connected to pin PB0 the Commodore User Port;
+• is activated fan with the Relay 1, connected to pin PB0 the Commodore User Port;

-• to turn on the first heating resistor we use the relay 2, connected to pin PB1 of the C64 User Port;
+• to turn on the first heating resistor we use the Relay 2, connected to pin PB1 of the C64 User Port;

-• to activate the second heating resistor we use the relay 3, connected to pin PB2 of the C64 User Port.
+• to activate the second heating resistor we use the Relay 3, connected to pin PB2 of the C64 User Port.

 With regard to power management, to obtain power 1, only one resistance must be activated.
 To obtain full heating power, both relays that control the resistors must be activated.